The Best Movie Music Moments of 2019

 Margot Robbie shimmies into a Playboy Mansion hootenanny in “Once Upon a Time in Hollywood”

 Quentin Tarantino’s film has about a hundred terrific marriages of image and music.
 Well, that’s an exaggeration: there are only about 60 needle drops in his movie.
 But picking one highlight is difficult.
 Should it be the use of the Vanilla Fudge’s “You Keep Me Hanging On,” one of the few more FM-sounding tracks in a literally AM-based soundtrack, as the companion music for the final explosion of pent-up violence?
-Or, just preceding that, “Snoopy vs. the Red Baron” as the musical embodiment of how Rick Dalton is really just an overgrown kid, when it comes down to it?
-Good choices, all, but maybe the one that most embodies the spirit of the movie is the use of the Buchanan Brothers’ “Son of a Lovin’ Man” to give something carefree to dance to at the Playboy Mansion.
-Rather than being a sex boom, Robbie’s Sharon Tate is practically the picture of innocence, in danger of being despoiled by darker forces.
-Eyes closed, smiling, boogying, she’s everything that was most charming and blithe about to the ‘60s — to the point that, for a couple of minutes, the Playboy Mansion seems like the most wholesome place on earth.
+Or, just preceding that, “Snoopy vs. the Red Baron” to show us just how much Rick Dalton is really an overgrown kid?
+Good choices, all, but maybe the one that most embodies the spirit of the movie is the use of the Buchanan Brothers’ “Son of a Lovin’ Man” to give Sharon Tate something carefree to dance to at the Playboy Mansion.
+Rather than being a sex boom, Robbie’s Sharon Tate is practically the picture of innocence.
+Eyes closed, smiling, boogying, she’s presented as everything that was most charming and blithe about to the ‘60s, to the point that, for a couple of minutes, the Playboy Mansion seems like the most wholesome place on earth, in Tarantino’s pre-despoiled bubblegum Eden.

 Bob Dylan sings “Isis” as if his life, and wife, depended on it in “Rolling Thunder Revue”